Veemonheim/Wholist-Field-Notes/README.md

 - Performance improvements in crowded areas

 If you’re giving feedback as a tester:
-- Please include your Dalamud API level, game region (NA/EU/JP), and a short description of where you tested (e.g., “busy city plaza”).
+- Please include your Dalamud API level, game region (NA/EU/JP), and a short description of where you tested (e.g., “Lower Lominsa City Aetheryte”).